elkuku/iitc-theme-template/readme.md

 # IITC Theme `<TEMPLATE>`

-This is a template for IITC themes
+This is a template for IITC themes.
+To set it up please read the [setup guide](setup.md) then adjust this readme to your needs.

-## Usage

 ...